 Students on FD are required to:

-- sign FD agreement and complete its requirements;
+- Sign FD Program Letter of Commitment and complete its requirements.

-- complete TLCM 100, Bridge: Building Connections, a one hour credit course offered every fall semester, designed to help FD students transition into their college experience, meet other first-year students, and learn college academic skills.
+- This one hour credit course is designed to help FD students transition into their college experience, meet other first-year students, and learn college academic skills.

 Transfer students who are accepted to Union College who do not meet the published admission requirements or who have a GPA of below 2.00 are required to participate in the Academic Success and Advising Program (ASAP) and fulfill its requirements.